How-to guides

 - Click the Add Disk button at the bottom of the detailed information.
 The Add Storage Request popup window opens.

-- Additional Storage Request In the popup window, after entering purpose and capacity, click the Confirm button.
+- Additional Storage Request In the popup window, after entering the purpose and capacity, click the Confirm button.

-Expanding Storage
+Expanding storage

-Storage added to the data area can be expanded up to a maximum of 5 TB based on the initially allocated capacity.
+You can expand the storage added to the data area up to a maximum of 5 TB based on the initially allocated capacity.
 In the case of a redundant DB configuration, all redundant servers are expanded simultaneously.

 To increase storage capacity, follow the steps below.